Preliminary Economic Assessment

 In 2014, Avalon re-activated the project after receiving expressions of interest in its potential petalite product from several international glass manufacturers.
 The process flowsheet was greatly simplified and in 2015 new petalite samples were produced for analysis by these customers - all of whom confirmed they met the desired specifications in terms of lithium grade and impurity levels.
 Avalon then conducted a pilot plant trial to successfully produce one tonne of concentrate for further evaluation by the customers in glass-ceramics applications.

-Avalon is concurrently investigating how its petalite and lepidolite can be used to produce high purity lithium chemicals for the battery industry relatively inexpensively compared to other existing alternative lithium source materials.
+Avalon concurrently began investigating how both its petalite and lepidolite can be used to produce high purity lithium chemicals for the battery industry relatively inexpensively compared to other existing alternative lithium source materials.

 Flotation cells in operation producing petalite during pilot plant trials.